Tawnygoody/Tarmachan/TESTING.md

 ## Passwords & Usernames

 I have used Django all auth to handle user administration tasks:
-- This stores the users password as hashed key for security.
+- This stores the users password as a hashed key for security.
 - Also ensures users are required to confirm their emails as an extra security step.

 I have done some testing to ensure that their can be no duplicate usernames or email address's: